baolinyang1/Automated-Data-Processing-System/README.md

 Features

 Automated ETL Process:
-Extracts data from a CSV file or API.
+Extracts data from a CSV file
 Transforms data to clean, validate, and add derived fields.
 Loads transformed data into a PostgreSQL database.
 Data Transformation: